Numad-Labs/mintpark-backend/README.md

 ## Worker integration

 - IPFS upload worker calls the inter‑service endpoints above to get collectible details, build images, and persist `ipfsUri`.
-- Inscription worker consumes SQS events and drives the TRAIT → RECURSIVE → ONE_OF_ONE phases, calling the endpoints above to fetch inputs and persist results.
+- Inscription worker consumes SQS events and drives the TRAIT → RECURSIVE → ONE_OF_ONE phases, calling the inter-service communication APIs to fetch inputs and persist results.

 ## Prerequisites